 Derek pops out of his daydreaming about him kissing Taïga.
 ‘Err… yes.’

 ‘Good, I’ll tell Granny.
-She wants to know you better.
+I know she wants to get to know you better.
 Come on!’

 Derek blinks.
 What?
 What did I agree to?

+But Granny doesn’t seem eager to get to know him at all.
+She already suffers his presence, together with his brother, too often.
 Derek feels terribly awkward in the presence of the old woman.
 Granny doesn’t even try to be polite, and he can feel the dislike emanating from her.
-He barely touches his meal.

 ‘I do, ma’m.’